 The project began in March of 2008 with the initial application for approval to construct, operate and reclaim the oil sands to produce at a design capacity of 10,000 barrels per day of bitumen using steam assisted gravity drainage (SAGD) technology.
 The initial project was approved by regulators in March 2010.

 The construction of the production facility is ongoing and the first 15 SAGD well pairs from two well pads were successfully drilled in October 2012.
-First oil production is expected in 2015.

 Phase 2 of the project includes plans to expand production to a design capacity 20,000 additional barrels per day of bitumen to make combined production of 30,000 barrels per day.
 To view the Phase 2 application, please click HERE.